OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Interface
 A programmatic abstraction that allows us to focus on *what* something should do rather than *how* it is done.

-#### Iterator
-A programming language construct used frequently in OAK - it allows for passing of results from API calls without fetching everything in advance.

 #### Jaccard Similarity
 A measures of the similarity between two sets of data to see which members are shared and distinct.

 #### KGCL
-Knowledge Graph Change Language (KGCL) is a [Datamodel](#Datamodel) for communicating desired changes to an ontology.
+Knowledge Graph Change Language (KGCL) is a [data model](#Data model) for communicating desired changes to an ontology.
 It can also be used to communicate differences between two ontologies.
 See [KGCL docs](https://github.com/INCATools/kgcl).

 #### Knowledge Graph
 A network of real-world entities (i.e., objects, events, situations, and concepts) that illustrates the relationships between them.
 Knowledge graphs (in the ontologies world) are thought of as real data built using an ontology as a framework.